 Whether you want to keep strawberries fresh for a few days or for two weeks, a vinegar wash is the best way to keep strawberries fresh.
 It takes a few minutes but you wont’ get moldy strawberries.
 The vinegar kills the mold spores so the strawberries taste just as fresh as when you picked them two weeks later.

 You won’t believe how fresh they taste even after two weeks.
-This will allow you to get a whole basket at the farmer’s market and not worry if you can’t make jam or strawberry pie right away.
+This will allow you to get a whole basket at the farmer’s market and not worry if you can’t make jam or strawberry pie or one of these 10 strawberry cakes right away.
 You can grab some for a snack or pack in lunches without having to worry about them going bad.

 Fresh strawberries aren’t around long in North Carolina so you’ll need some strawberry recipes in your back pocket to pull out once they are available at your local farmer’s market.
-Not sure when strawberries are in season where you live, check out this article so you’ll be ready!
+Find out when strawberries are in season where you live, along with even more tips about strawberries, so you’ll be ready!

-- If you have tons of strawberries, try making jam, it’s easy to do and you can freeze it or can for later.
+- If you have tons of strawberries, try making strawberry rhubarb jam without pectin, or a classic strawberry jam.
+It’s easy to do and you can freeze it or can it for later.

-- For a simple strawberry dessert, you can’t go wrong with a cobbler topped with biscuits.
+- For a simple strawberry dessert, you can’t go wrong with a strawberry cobbler topped with biscuits.

 - If you’re in the mood for pie, try a slab pie, an icebox pie or an old fashioned chiffon pie.